The Most Common Aging Effects of Alcohol

 Drinking greatly affects your brain function.
-For example, you can detect a drunk person by noticing behaviors such as poor coordination, slurred speech, and their difficulty to communicate.
-It is not surprising that long term alcohol abuse causes brain damage.
-It specifically damages the frontal lobe which controls things like short term memory, emotional control, and judgement when making decisions.
-In addition to this, alcoholism has shown to negatively affect long term memory as well.
-In extreme cases alcoholism can cause Wernicke Korsakoff Syndrome.
+For example, you can detect a drunk person by noticing behaviors such as poor coordination, slurred speech, and difficulty to communicate.
+It is not surprising that long-term alcohol abuse causes brain damage.
+It specifically damages the frontal lobe which controls things like short-term memory, emotional control, and judgment when making decisions.
+In addition to this, alcoholism has been shown to negatively affect long-term memory as well.
+In extreme cases, alcoholism can cause Wernicke Korsakoff Syndrome.

 -Loss of muscle coordination control